-Testimony for the Record

-by the Environmental Working Group

-Submitted to the House Agriculture Committee

-"A 2022 Review of the Farm Bill: Stakeholder Perspectives on Title II Conservation

-Programs"

-September 20, 2022
+Testimony for the record by the Environmental Working Group Submitted to the Senate Committee on Agriculture, Nutrition, & Forestry "Farm Bill 2023: Conservation and Forestry Programs" March 1, 2023

-Agriculture is a significant and growing source of greenhouse gas emissions.
-In particular, nitrous oxide emissions from fertilizing crops and animal feed, and methane emissions from livestock and their manure, are growing sources of these emissions.
+Agriculture is a significant source of greenhouse gas emissions.
+Nitrous oxide emissions from fertilizing crops and animal feed, and methane emissions from livestock and their manure, are the primary sources of these emissions.
 Unless we reduce agricultural emissions of nitrous oxide, carbon dioxide and methane, we will fail to achieve the greenhouse gas reductions needed to avoid the worst impacts of the climate crisis.
+Even if emissions from agriculture remain steady - and emissions from other sectors fall as much as expected - agriculture's share of U.S. emissions could top 30 percent, according to climate models.

+U.S. agriculture accounts for at least 11 percent of U.S. greenhouse gas emissions.
+When we factor in emissions from fertilizer production, as well as emissions from land clearing and plowing, agriculture's share of U.S. emissions is even higher.